Milozap/tec-architecture/README.md

 ### Swagger
 Swagger docs available at URL: http://localhost:8080/swagger-ui/index.html
+Note: requests will not work properly on this repo.
+Swagger on gateway service is purely informative.
+To test swagger requests, please launch api service and use it instead of the gateway service.

 ### Configuration notes
 - Services read EUREKA_URL from the environment (defaults to http://localhost:8761/eureka when running without Docker).